1. Why is it necessary to back up G Suite data?

 5. Do I need Windows Server to run CubeBackup?

-No. As a Google Apps backup software solution, CubeBackup can run on any computer with Windows XP or above.
+No. As a G Suite backup software, CubeBackup can run on any computer with Windows 7 or above.
 Although Windows server has proven to be more stable than the desktop version, and may be a better choice for the backup of your business data, it is not required.
 Additionally, a Linux version of CubeBackup is under development and will be available in the near future.

-6. Our company has hundreds of employees in our Google Apps domain, using Terabytes of storage.
+6. Our company has hundreds of employees in our G Suite domain, using Terabytes of storage.
 There is not enough space on our local backup server to hold all of the data.
 What should we do?

 There are two options: